 The Governor may make regulations prescribing all matters that are required or are necessary or convenient to be prescribed for giving effect to this Act.

-43. Bank of Western Australia Act 1990 amended
+43. Bank of Western Australia Act 1990, transitional provisions for

 [(1)-(3) Omitted under the Reprints Act 1984 s.
 7(4)(e).]